EvMossan/cold-harbor-manager/README.md

-# Cold Harbour: Real-Time Trading Analytics & Risk Management
+# Cold Harbor: Real-Time Trading Analytics & Risk Management

-**Cold Harbour** is an integrated trading operations system for Alpaca accounts.
+**Cold Harbor** is an integrated trading operations system for Alpaca accounts.
 It maintains a local, authoritative view of account state (positions, equity, orders) in real time, backed by PostgreSQL/TimescaleDB.